-- This page provides a quick summary of what responsible investment is, the main ways in which it is done and the key forces driving its growth.
+- This guide provides a quick summary of what responsible investment is, the main ways in which it is done and the key forces driving its growth.

 - It also addresses some common misconceptions about what responsible investment is, and what it entails.

-- For more information on anything on this page, or responsible investment more broadly please get in touch
+- For more information on anything in this guide, or responsible investment more broadly please get in touch

 The PRI defines responsible investment as a strategy and practice to incorporate environmental, social and governance (ESG) factors in investment decisions and active ownership.

 There are many ways to invest responsibly.
 Approaches are typically a combination of two overarching areas:

 |CONSIDERING ESG ISSUES WHEN BUILDING A PORTFOLIO |